 Reflect on the long-term impact of your plan.
 How can you operationalize your plan?
-If you know someone else who is doing this assignment, ask for a critique from them and then offer a critique of their plan.
+(If you know someone else who is doing this assignment and ask for a critique from them and then offer a critique of their plan.)

-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 Community network and cable talk show monologues have been popular for many years.
 For example, Steven Colbert and James Corden start each of their late-night shows with a monologue focused on current events.
-Watch recordings of one or two of these monologues.
+Watch recordings of one or two.
 Listen specifically to what is being said about each topic.
 Use the questions below to guide your reflection on what is actually said and the subtext: